penuts7644/HadoopPhredCalculator/README.md

 The command consists out of:

-* Main Hadoop command, 'hadoop jar'
+* Main Hadoop command.
-* The path to the jar file, like 'HadoopPhotonImaging.jar'.
+* The path to the jar file.
 * The main class address.
 * The input file or files in an directory.
 * An output directory.